Fiserv/banking-hub/docs/implementation-notes/Accountholder/AddrInq-ImplNotes.md

 <!-- theme: info -->
 > #### Note
 >
-> - To view the field descriptions and sample Requests and Responses, please refer the API Explorer section of this API
+> To view the field/aggregate descriptions and sample Requests and Responses, please refer the API Explorer section
-> - `Status` and `EFXHeader` aggregates are common for all APIs, therefore sub-fields of these aggregates are not listed in the below tables and same can be viewed in the API Explorer section of this API

-# Request Schema
+#### Request Schema
 |Field Name|Allowed Values|Implementation Note|
 |----|----|----|
 |`AddrSel`||  |
 |`AddrSel.AddrId`||In the core, Primary address and Seasonal addresses share the same address identifier, therefore this service will return both- Primary and Seasonal address, if applicable.|
-# Response Schema
+#### Response Schema
 |Field Name|Allowed Values|Implementation Note|
 |----|----|----|
 |`Status`|||